Srinivasan-Akash/Drum-Kit/README.md

   - HTML - Hyper Text Markup Language
   - CSS - Cascadeing Spread Sheet
   - JS - Java Script

+## 📂 File Structure
+This is made in vanialla JS so the file structure is not too complex basically have 4 files which are
+      - index.html - Contains all html elements
+      - style.css - styles the html element
+      - app.js - Adds eventlisteners
+      - util.js - Has all the utility functions

 ## 🚩 Demo In Laptop Screen